warrickball/climb-tre.github.io/docs/analyse.md

 import json
 print(json.dumps(records[0], indent=2))  # show first record
 ```
-In each record, the `'taxa'` key gives us a list of dictionaries
+In each record, the `'taxa_files'` key gives us a list of dictionaries
 that each has a number of reads and a mean length, the product of
 which is the total number of base pairs that were read for that
 taxon.
 A simple first step is to convert the taxonomic data (for the first record)